robertodelcook/IT-Support-Engineer/README.md

     Notes:

-    -   Local machines in the same network can still be pinged by IP
+    -   Local machines in the same network can still be pinged by IP Answers

        a) The First thing we will do i to verify if DNS entries are present for the  host (microsoft.com).

 	b) If the DNS entry present is correct the next action will be to perform the ping test on atleast 2 different machines, the reason I would do this, is to get a high level overview of the issue, testing on one machine could yield a false positive.